PSGCNet: A Pyramidal Scale and Global Context Guided Network for Dense Object Counting in Remote Sensing Images: Related Work

-\textbf{Methods for complex background interference.} Attention mechanism, abstracting more informative features from feature maps, performs strong and extraordinary capability in various computer vision tasks.
-It is often incorporated into the crowd counting frameworks to address the problem of complex background interference.
-Among the standout crowd counting methods with attention mechanism, SAANet~\cite{varior2019scale} learns a set of gate attention masks in the intermediate convolution layers.
+Attention mechanism has been widely used to suppress cluttered backgrounds and highlight foreground regions.
+For instance, SAANet~\cite{varior2019scale} develops a soft attention mechanism to learn a set of gating masks to aggregate the multi-scale density maps.
 ADCrowdNet~\cite{liu2019adcrowdnet} combines visual attention and deformable convolution~\cite{dai2017deformable} into a unified framework.
 HA-CNN~\cite{sindagi2019ha} designs a hierarchical attention based network to selectively enhance the features at various levels.
 RANet~\cite{zhang2019relational} and ANF~\cite{zhang2019attentional} incorporate self-attention to capture long-range dependencies of the feature maps.
 SDANet~\cite{miao2020shallow} builds a dense attention network based on shallow features.
-ASNet~\cite{jiang2020attention} learns attention scaling factors and automatically adjust the density regions by multiple density attention masks on them.
-These methods have gained significant performance, nevertheless, the sophisticated structures of the attention modules incorporated in these models always suffer from huge computation burden and large number of parameters.
+ASNet~\cite{jiang2020attention} learns attention scaling factors and automatically adjusts the density regions by multiplying multiple density attention masks on them.
+SACANet~\cite{bai2019crowd} leverages a scale-adaptive self-attention multi-branch module to address isolated clusters in aerial images.
+ASPDNet~\cite{gao2020counting,gao2020counting_2} cascades channel attention and spatial attention to relieve the impact of complex cluttered backgrounds in diverse remote sensing scenarios.
+These methods have gained significant performance, nevertheless, the sophisticated structures of the attention modules incorporated in them introduce a large number of parameters, thus making them suffer from huge computation burdens.
 Although some lightweight attention modules such as Squeeze-and-Excitation networks (SENet)~\cite{hu2018squeeze} and convolution block attention module (CBAM)~\cite{woo2018cbam} are developed to alleviate this problem, the fully connected (FC) layers still have many parameters.
-In addition, the channel dimensionality reduction in these models limits the upper bound of the performance.
+What's more, the channel dimensionality reduction in these models also limits the upper bound of the performance.